lf-edge/ekuiper/docs/en_US/extension/native/sink.md

 Open(ctx StreamContext) error
 ```

 The main task for a Sink is to implement _collect_ method.
 The function will be invoked when eKuiper feed any data into the sink.
 As an infinite stream, this function will be invoked continuously.
 The task of this function is to publish data to the external system.
 The first parameter is the context, and the second parameter is the data received from eKuiper.
+The data could be 2 types:
+1. Map slice `[]map[string]interface{}`: this is the default data type.
+2. Map `map[string]interface{}`: this is a possible data type when the `sendSingle` property is set.

+Most of the time, the map content will be the selective fields.
+But if `sendError` property is enabled and there are errors happen in the rule, the map content will be like `{"error":"error message here"}`.

+The developer can fetch the transformed result from the context method `ctx.TransformOutput()`.
+The return values are the transformed value of `[]byte` type.
+Currently, it will be transformed to the json byte array be default or formatted with the set [`dataTemlate` property](../../rules/overview.md#data-template).
+If the value is transformed by dataTemplate, the second return value will be true.

 ```go
 //Called when each row of data has transferred to this sink